WW1 military service: volunteers, conscription and exemption

 The occupations that were excluded from conscription were known as 'reserved occupations'.
 They were occupations deemed essential for the war effort and the smooth running of the country.
-Ill-health was understandably also a vaid reason for exemption.
+Ill-health was understandably a valid reason for exemption.

-In fact, my understanding is that such arguments came to little because ways were found to fill the jobs by other means.
+In fact, my understanding is that such arguments came to little because ways were found to fill the jobs by other means, usually with unmarried women and children.

 Below is a documented example of an attempt to avoid conscription.

-Have a look at the child's Christmas letter home.
-It opens on tap/click to a legible size.
+Have a look at the following child's Christmas letter home.
+The pertinent points are transcribed below.

 ...
 We should very much like to say, "Peace on earth and goodwill to men", but the times are out of joint and we cannot see any signs of peace yet.